One of my earliest SEO wins involves a tale of two sites.

 Then I did a crawl.
-I realized that all internal links were redirects.
-It was nearly invisible to the naked eye because it only involved a trailing slash on the end of every web address.
+I realized that all the internal links were redirects.
+It was nearly invisible to the naked eye because it only involved a trailing slash at the end of every web address.
 Menus, direct links to other pages, and so forth: all of them lacked a slash at the end of the URL, and all of them redirected.

 So I fixed it.